 10DLC Registration Pricing

-10DLC fees are set by The Campaign Registry and carrier pass-through costs.
-As of 2026, typical published fees are:
+10DLC fees are set by The Campaign Registry and carrier pass-through costs, not by your SMS platform.
+As of 2026, the fee structure includes:

-These fees are in addition to the per-message or monthly fees charged by your SMS platform provider.
-Most platforms bundle TCR fees into their pricing or pass them through at cost.
-FRANSiS™ customers receive current fee information during onboarding.
+Exact amounts are published by TCR and the carriers and change periodically, so always confirm current figures before budgeting.
+These fees are in addition to whatever your SMS platform charges; most platforms bundle TCR fees into their pricing or pass them through at cost.
+FRANSiS™ customers receive current fee information during onboarding, and FRANSiS™ platform pricing itself is flat, predictable, unlimited messaging.
 View FRANSiS™ pricing.

 10DLC Registration for Nonprofits and Healthcare Organizations

-Mission-driven organizations have specific considerations — and in some cases specific advantages — in the 10DLC framework.
+Nonprofits, healthcare organizations, schools, and government agencies each have specific considerations, and in some cases specific advantages, in the 10DLC framework.

 501(c)(3) Brand Registration Discount